 The Replacement Property, however, must be property “which is to be held either for productive use in a trade or business or for investment.”
 That refers to what you use the property for after you buy it.

 3. Replacement Property Price.
 The price that you pay for the Replacement Property must be equal to, or greater than, the sales price of the Relinquished Property in order to qualify for a Total Tax Deferral.
 If it is less, you can still qualify for a Partially Tax Deferred Section 1031 Exchange.

 4. Net Sales Proceeds.
 This is the amount that you are entitled to receive at the closing on the sale of your Relinquished Property.

 The 1031 Exchange Rules require that all of your Net Sales Proceeds be used in the purchase of your Replacement Property.

 If you take out part of the Net Sales Proceeds at the Closing, that part will be taxable to you as “boot.”

 IF YOU USE A DELAWARE STATUTORY TRUST, TRIPLE NET LEASE, OR A T-I-C, YOU MUST HAVE THIS EDITION.

 5. Same Taxpayer.
-The name that goes on the deed when you receive the Replacement Property must be the same name that was on the deed for the Relinquished Property.
-It can be you as an individual, or an LLC, a C or sub-S corporation, a Partnership, etc.
+The name that goes on the deed when you receive the Replacement Property must be the same name that was put on the deed for the Relinquished Property when you bought it.
+It can be your name as an individual, or an LLC, a C or sub-S corporation, a Partnership, etc.

 However, if you sell the Relinquished Property as an individual, and you buy the Replacement Property in the name of an LLC in which you are the sole member, and you have elected to be treated by the IRS for tax purposes as a Disregarded Entity, the seller and buyer are considered to be the same under the 1031 Exchange Rules.